techloset/smtp-ai-b03/01_python/README.md

 ## More Functions & Problem Decomposition
 **Main goals**
-- I want you to break a bigger problem into multiple smaller functions.
+- Break a bigger problem into multiple smaller functions.
 - I want you to practice passing values into functions and returning results from them.

 **Topics**